MuritalaAhmed05/HNGX-stage3-AI-Powered-Text-Processing-/README.md

 - Full support for screen readers.
 - Keyboard-friendly navigation.
 - Clear visual cues for focus and hover states.

-### State Persistence
-- User input and results persist using IndexedDB or local storage.
-- Ensures a smooth experience even after page refresh.

 ### Responsive Design
 - Optimized layout for mobile, tablet, and desktop.